scardine/linode2do/README.md

 I prefer to use the ISP DNS servers than run my own, so I had a dozen domains served by the excelent Linod DNS manager.

-Digital Ocean also has a DNS manager, but migrating all domains manualy would be painful, so I wrote this script.
+Digital Ocean also has a DNS manager, but migrating all domains manualy would be painful - so I wrote this script.

 Pre-requisites
 --------------